chitaha/dsc_machinelearning/readme.md

 ## Database is : MySQL

 Install Mysql
-Create a database
+Create a database with any name that you like

 ## Installing Django